nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 Integrated ATS (All/Small/Tall) bets with live-engine verbs and normalized snapshot tracking.
 Added a capability reporting layer exposing all supported verbs, increments, and supported status for external tools.
 Manifest and summary now embed `capabilities_schema_version: 1.0`.

+### Checkpoint 4 — Error Surface Polish + Replay/Perf Sanity

+Standardized all adapter error codes and ensured rejected actions are logged cleanly with `rejected_effect` entries.
+Verified replay determinism between live and replay modes.
+Added lightweight performance harness and schema tags for error, replay, and perf tracking in manifest and summary.